itoroukpe/kubernetes-notes/13-kubernetes-ingress/README.md

 # Ingress Resource:

 ### Define path based or host based routing rules for your services.
+#### Path based routing
+Path-based routing is a technique used in computer networks and web applications to direct incoming requests to the appropriate destination based on the path specified in the request URL.
+In path-based routing, the path component of the URL is used to determine which endpoint or resource should handle the request.

+For example, in a web application with path-based routing, requests to the URL "example.com/blog" might be routed to a blogging application, while requests to "example.com/api" might be routed to a separate API application.

+Path-based routing is often used in combination with load balancing and traffic management techniques to distribute requests across multiple servers or instances.
+This allows for greater scalability and redundancy in complex systems with many endpoints and resources.

+#### Host based routing
+Host-based routing is a technique used in computer networks and web applications to direct incoming requests to the appropriate destination based on the hostname specified in the request URL.
+In host-based routing, the hostname component of the URL is used to determine which endpoint or resource should handle the request.

+For example, in a web application with host-based routing, requests to the URL "example.com" might be routed to one set of servers or resources, while requests to "api.example.com" might be routed to a separate set of servers or resources that handle API requests.

+Host-based routing can be used to direct traffic to different servers or resources based on factors such as geographic location, network topology, or application type.
+This allows for more granular control over how requests are handled and can improve performance, security, and scalability in complex systems.

 ### Single DNS Sample with host and servcie place holders
 ``` yaml